jacobshattuck/jacobshattuck.github.io/README.md

 ### Manager of Software Development, Account Management

-For three years I got to lead what is internally referred to as the MYA team (*My A*ccount).
+For three years I got to lead and manage what is internally referred to as the MYA team (*My A*ccount).
+This team is responsible for ~12% of company revenue.

 ### Senior Software Engineer, Products

-I was the sole architect and primary developer for a CICD pipeline responsible for deploying multiple applications.
-These applications are some of GoDaddy's most critical applications and account for ~29% of company revenue.
+I was the sole architect and primary developer for a CICD pipeline responsible for deploying most of GoDaddy's most critical applications and account for ~29% of company revenue.

 <!-- ## Sony